-I will be keeping this page up-to-date as we progress through season, confirming known details of the plans and progress of the national selections, whether they be national finals, or artist and song selections.
+I have kept this page up-to-date as we progressed through season, confirming known details of the plans and progress of the national selections, whether they be national finals, or artist and song selections.

-Albania’s national song contest, Festivali i Kenges, reaches its 60th edition and will, as usual, be used as the method for selecting Albania’s Eurovision entry.
-Fest 60 will likely take place towards the end of December (usually shortly before Christmas) and is regarded as the kick off of the national finals season.
+Albania’s national song contest, Festivali i Kenges, reached its 60th edition and was, as usual, used as the method for selecting Albania’s Eurovision entry.
+Fest 60 took place between 27 and 29 December.

 Eurovision – Australia Decides will return in 2022 having previously been used in 2019 and 2020 to select the Australian entry.
-It will once again be hosted in Gold Coast and take place on 25 and 26 February.
+It was once again hosted in Gold Coast and took place on 25 and 26 February.

-Ever present at the contest since their debut in 2008, Azerbaijan will be there in 2022, most likely (as is usual) with an internal selection.
+Ever present at the contest since their debut in 2008, Azerbaijan will be there in 2022, and have internally selected their artist.
+The song was released on 21 March.